umbalaconmeogia/traning-developing-skill-for-brse/docs/humanskill/goalsetting/README.md

 So we must set our GOAL and concentrate on it.

-Setting the goal is the most important skill to success.
+Setting the goal is the MOST IMPORTANT skill to be success.

+(The second important thing is BALANCING in my opinion.
+We should keep the deadline, but also make things good enough so that it don't take our time to resolve problems in the future.)

 Problem of Engineer: Want to create the best thing (as in our mind).
 We need to create things that meet requirement **on time**.